Amusement park: Modern amusement parks

-The Golden Age
+20th century

 During the Gilded Age, many Americans began working fewer hours and had more disposable income.
 With new-found money and time to spend on leisure activities, Americans sought new venues for entertainment.
 Amusement parks, set up outside major cities and in rural areas, emerged to meet this new economic opportunity.
 These parks served as a source of fantasy and escape from real life.
 By the early 1900s, hundreds of amusement parks were operating in the United States and Canada.
 Trolley parks stood outside many cities.
 Parks like Atlanta's Ponce de Leon and Idora Park, near Youngstown, OH, took passengers to traditionally popular picnic grounds, which by the late 1890s also often included rides like the Giant Swing, Carousel, and Shoot-the-Chutes.
 These amusement parks were often based on nationally known parks or world's fairs: they had names like Coney Island, White City, Luna Park, or Dreamland.
 The American Gilded Age was, in fact, amusement parks' Golden Age that reigned until the late 1920s.

 The Golden Age of amusement parks also included the advent of the kiddie park.
-Founded in 1925, the original Kiddie Park is located in San Antonio, Texas and is still in operation as of 2022.
+Founded in 1925, the original Kiddie Park is located in San Antonio, Texas, and is still in operation as of 2022.
 The kiddie parks became popular all over America after World War II.

 This era saw the development of new innovations in roller coasters that included extreme drops and speeds to thrill the riders.
-By the end of the First World War, people seemed to want an even more exciting entertainment, a need met by roller coasters.
+By the end of World War I, people seemed to want an even more exciting entertainment, a need met by roller coasters.
 Although the development of the automobile provided people with more options for satisfying their entertainment needs, the amusement parks after the war continued to be successful, while urban amusement parks saw declining attendance.
 The 1920s is more properly known as the Golden Age of roller coasters, being the decade of frenetic building for these rides.